Preparing your company for sale

 There’s little point in building up value in your business only to see it undone by a valuation that doesn’t stand up to scrutiny or even worse fails to properly address the value drivers in your business.

 One of the key challenges after any economic crisis is how to properly value a company, particularly when prior to the COVID-19 pandemic, its financial and trading position was good, but where it has been materially impacted by the pandemic.
-It is for this reason that we believe that there will be a change in deal structures, with deferred consideration and earn-out mechanisms becoming increasingly prevalent so the future earnings and valuation risk becomes shared between buyer and seller, especially when there may be concerns of second and further waves of the pandemic and associated government restrictions.
+It is for this reason that we have seen changes in typical deal structures, with deferred consideration and earn-out mechanisms becoming increasingly prevalent so the future earnings and valuation risk becomes shared between buyer and seller.

 Lock in and incentivise your key staff